-If you are looking for 100% certain way on how to treat anemia during pregnancy, then you should not skip this remedy.
+If you are looking for 100% certain way on how to treat anemia in babies and adults during pregnancy, then you should not skip this remedy.
 Blackstrap molasses is known as one of the best food sources for those suffering from anemia.
 They are rich in B vitamins, iron as well as other essential minerals, which help increase the production of red blood cells.
 According to a study about blackstrap molasses benefits , 5 tbsp. of blackstrap molasses offers about 95% of your daily iron requirements.
 To use blackstrap molasses for treating anemia, you can use either of the following recipes:

 - Firstly, add 1 tbsp. of blackstrap molasses to a cup of hot milk or water.

 - Drink this solution once or twice per day.